 The HR Service Providers Directory (HRSP), published by the Hong Kong Institute of Human Resource Management (HKIHRM) annually, aims to offer a comprehensive and informative guide to HR practitioners, business executives, management, consultants, trainers and other professionals.
 It features a comprehensive list of HR service providers and is supplemented with a wide range of useful information including:

 • Articles on HR related issues

 The Institute would like to take this opportunity to thank all participating organisations for their support.
-Special thanks go to article contributors who have shared their invaluable knowledge and insights with our readers.
+Special thanks go to interviewees who have shared their invaluable knowledge and insights with our readers.

 An electronic version of the Directory is available for download here.

-As the most representative HR professional body in Hong Kong, the Hong Kong Institute of Human Resource Management (HKIHRM) has a membership close to 5,200, of whom over 530 are corporate members.
+As the most representative HR professional body in Hong Kong, the Hong Kong Institute of Human Resource Management (HKIHRM) has a membership close to 5,000, of whom around 520 are corporate members.
 Founded in 1977, the HKIHRM aims at enhancing HR professional standards, and increasing the HR profession’s influence.
 Serving HR practitioners and SMEs, the Institute organises a wide range of professional programmes, including annual conference, seminars, awards programme, and multi-level training.
 It also provides various membership services, surveys, and an online journal.
 The HKIHRM is a member of the Asia Pacific Federation of Human Resource Management.

 or staff.
 The HKIHRM disclaims any liability for any loss or damage arising from any inaccuracy or omission in the information contained herein or from the reliance upon it.